nfogh/vscode-private-extension-manager/extension/README.md

 ```

 You can also pin an extension to a specific version by listing the version
 instead of a dist-tag.
-Private Extension Manager will not notify you of updates
+Private Extension Marketplace will not notify you of updates
 to a pinned extension, so you can use this to temporarily ignore newer versions
 of an extension.